NVIDIA/aistore/docs/leave_cluster.md

 Started rebalance "g1", use 'ais show job xaction g1' to monitor the progress
 ```

-Note that removing a node with rebalance disabled can be interrupted.
-If a node is removed by mistake, you have to join it manually with `ais cluster add-remove-nodes join` command.
+Note that you can interrupt a node removal with rebalance skipped.
+If you remove a node by mistake, you have to join it manually with `ais cluster add-remove-nodes join` command.

 ### Interrupt node removal

 ![Interrupt node removal](images/decommission_abort.png)

-While rebalance is running, the removal operation can be interrupted to get the node back to the cluster.
+While rebalance is running, you can interrupt the node removal to get the node back to the cluster.
-Rebalance starts automatically when a node is a target and flag `--no-rebalance` is not set after the node is registered at the cluster and the cluster clears node's maintenance state.
+Rebalance starts automatically when a node is a target and flag `--no-rebalance` is not set after the node is registered at the cluster and the cluster clears the node's maintenance state.

 ```console
 $ ais cluster add-remove-nodes stop-maintenance 59262t8087